neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/CommandReference.rst

 This command allows for importing one or more sites or partial content from an XML source.
 The format must be identical to that produced by the export command.

-If a filename is specified, this command expects the corresponding file to contain the XML structure
+If a filename is specified, this command expects the corresponding file to contain the XML structure.
+The filename php://stdin can be used to read from standard input.

-If a package key is specified, this command expects a Sites.xml file to be located in the private resources directory of the given package:
+If a package key is specified, this command expects a Sites.xml file to be located in the private resources directory of the given package (Resources/Private/Content/Sites.xml).
-.../Resources/Private/Content/Sites.xml